 John Donne has illustrated another incredible example; tides and moon.
 Moon is a metaphor of his beloved, whereas tides symbolize John Donne.
-Scientifically, tides are attracted towards the moon.
+Scientifically, moon attracts tides.
 Similarly, Donne’s beloved attracts him.
 It is dependent on the moon whether to create chaos or not.
-Moons attractiveness creates strange kind of gravitational force in tides due to which we observe chaos; this chaos can be harmful to many people.
+Moon’s attractiveness creates strange kind of gravitational force in tides due to which we observe chaos; this chaos can be harmful for many people.

 Exemplification of the poet, in this poem, is very beautiful and reveals

 Style of the poem is simple.
 Although John Donne has used far-fetched conceits yet they are self-explanatory.
 Readers can observe John Donne’s contribution to metaphysical poetry in this poem.
 The theme of the poem is parting and mood of the poet is loving.
 He wants the company of his wife.
 For the time being, she is away from him yet he knows that she is with him as her memories are with the poet.
 As far as lyrics of the poem are concerned, they are extraordinary but every lyric is colloquial.
 Donne’s tone is conversational.
 Readers observe no complexity in the whole poem.
 In short, after careful analysis, the readers can say that “A Valediction: Of Weeping” is remarkable metaphysical poem of John Donne.